 The project is being led by Charles Darwin University, who are collaborating closely with the Tiwi Land Council, Traditional Owners on the Tiwi Islands, the Tiwi Land Rangers and the Australian Wildlife Conservancy.

 The research is being undertaken on the Tiwi Islands, north of Darwin.

 When is the research happening?

-The research will take place over three years from 2018 to 2020.
+The research will take place over four years from 2017 to 2020.

 For more information please contact Dr Hugh Davies - email@example.com